ShakW101/UoM-Rank-and-GPA-Calculator/README.md

 In-22 BSc.
 Eng.
 (Hons.)
 Computer Science and Engineering

 ## Description
-This is a simple program that can calculate the Rank and GPA of End-Semester exams of students with respect to their batch studying in the University of Moratuwa, Sri Lanka.
+This is a simple program that can calculate the Rank and GPA of End-Semester exams of students studying in the University of Moratuwa, Sri Lanka.
 It makes use of the `PDFBox` library to read and extract data from Provisional Exam Results PDFs.
 It can then display the results in the command line and export them into a CSV file.